Five Strategies for Increasing Student Enrollment

 Thirty-eight million dollars.

-That’s how much state funding Baltimore City Public Schools lost to declining student enrollment in the 2018 fiscal year.
+That’s how much state funding Baltimore City Public Schools lost to declining enrollment in the 2018 fiscal year.

 Baltimore is just one of several major city school districts in recent years forced to wrestle with the economic reality of declining enrollment, due to shifting demographics, school choice, and other challenges.
 Los Angeles Unified, Detroit Public, Cleveland Metro, and dozens of others have attributed funding losses to a precipitous loss of students.